 What was it that made witch hunts wrong?
 Here’s a hint for you: it wasn’t the Bible.
 The Bible was used to make witch hunts possible and popular.
 What was it that made denying women the right to vote wrong?
 Here’s a hint for you: it wasn’t the Bible.
 Suffrage suffered mightily at the hands of those who wielded the Bible to keep women in their place.
 What was it that made Jim Crow laws wrong?
 Here’s a hint for you (I’ll bet you know what’s coming): It wasn’t the Bible!
 What made relegating the handicapped and special needs population to the backrooms, and to the status of second-class citizens of society wrong?
 Here’s a hint for you: It wasn’t the Bible!

 Until we reach that place in our spiritual development, we will only be so good.
 Until then, the good that we know to be good will be the good we know to be good for us.
 The more generous we can be in making that good available to all others, the better, the more moral, and the more spiritual we will be.
-The more narrow and restrictive we are in offering good to all others, the worse, the more immoral, and less spiritual we will be.
+The more narrow and restrictive we are in offering good to anyone but us and “our kind,” the worse, the more immoral, and less spiritual we will be.